ao link

 “It’s hard work to make a case for implementing policies that really support good health.
 Why are we planning places that will make people sick?”

-The Local Government Association, which represents councils in England and Wales, has also raised concerns.
+The Local Government Association, which represents councils in England and Wales, has reached the same conclusion.
 “The NPPF must be stronger on promoting sustainable and resilient place-making,” the body said in its response.

 “The issue is the materials: concrete, bricks, steel, glass.
 And that’s the bit that the government doesn’t seem to grasp”